top of page

 We have used a potty bell for years.
 We strongly suggest you start training with a potty bell right away.
 They are inexpensive & some of you DIY folks may enjoy making your own!

-The most important thing to remember - it's all about using the word "potty" over & over!
+The most important thing to remember - it's all about using the word "potty" over and over!
 Take your pup to the bell, touch the bell with their nose or paw & say "lets go potty" - potty, potty, potty!

-If you have a fenced in yard we still recommend using a leash during training.
+If you have a fenced-in yard, we still recommend using a leash during training.
 A leash allows you to walk your pup around the yard instead of him/her being frozen in place or trying to play.
-As you walk your pup continue to encourage him/her to potty.
+As you walk, your pup continue to encourage him/her to potty.
 Do not try talking (other than "potty") or playing with your pup until being successful.

-For those with fenced yards, when you decide to stop using a leash you should still stand outside to give commands & praise.
+For those with fenced yards, when you decide to stop using a leash, you should still stand outside to give commands & praise.

 Give exciting praise!
 "Yay, good potty!"
-I pick my pup up & give lots of loving, continuing to praise "good potty" & "such a good girl/boy".
+I pick my pup up & give lots of loving, continuing to praise "good potty" and "such a good girl/boy".
 Some use small treats (broken pieces) for praise.
 Be careful not to give too much.

 Housebreaking